USPS price hike takes effect this month

 (NEXSTAR) — The holidays may be months away, but holiday peak pricing is already going into effect at the United States Postal Service.

-The change in price depends on the weight of the parcel and the distance it’s being shipped.
+The price change depends on the parcel’s weight and the distance it’s being shipped.
 Some changes are minor — as low as 25 cents — while others are substantial.
-The biggest price jump is $6.50 for shipping heavier, commercial Priority Mail and Priority Mail Express packages over long distances.
+The most significant price jump is $6.50 for shipping heavier, commercial Priority Mail and Priority Mail Express packages over long distances.
 (See a product-by-product breakdown from USPS.)

-Businesses that use USPS to ship products, like small business owners on Etsy, for example, could raise shipping and handling fees to cover the peak pricing changes.
+For example, businesses that use USPS to ship products, like small business owners on Etsy, could raise shipping and handling fees to cover the peak pricing changes.

 Postmaster General Louis DeJoy is also planning to request another permanent stamp price hike in January, the Associated Press reports.
 The price increases are necessary as inflation is expected to add $1 billion to USPS’ budget, DeJoy said.